EDMdesigner/EDMdesigner-API-Doc/README.md

 ###Set code element content
 The response for the incoming messages from [code elements](#code-elements).
 You need to post a stringified json as the message string.
 It should have two properties:
   - action {String} The name of the action: __SetCodeElementContent__
   - content {String} The content (query string) you want to set to the element

 The message you need to send: __{"action": "SetCodeElementContent", "content": "your content goes here"}__

+###Insert to cursor in wysiwyg editor
+The response for the incoming messages from [texteditor buttons](#wysiwyg-texteditor-button).
+You need to post a stringified json as the message string.
+It should have two properties:
+  - action {String} The name of the action: __InsertToCursor__
+  - content {String} The content (placeholders) the user wants to insert to the cursor

+The message you need to send: __{"action": "InsertToCursor", "content": "your content goes here"}__

 ___